 Ancient Greek hospitality is commonly associated with Xenia, which is a relationship that is created between two people from different countries or regions.

 Hospitality customs in the Odyssey stress on Xenia.
 Hospitality in Odyssey stressed guest-friendship as a normal ritual.

 Greeks were very hospitable in ancient times, partly because the people believed that hospitality was a commandment and requirement from the Gods.

 The people of ancient Greece believed that the Gods wanted them to be hospitable to any visitors that showed up; they believed that turning away visitors would result in some kind of punishment from the Gods.

 People that provided high hospitable standards would become popular across the lands, and it was sometimes a sign of wealth.

 Consider this today.
 Customer service in the hotel industry is considered the main competitive advantage.

-Even the Largest Hotel Chains strive for the honour of being most hospitable to stay ahead in the competition as well as please its customers.
-The seeds were sown in the ancient times that led to a monumental rise in the hospitality services offered today.
+Even the Largest Hotel Chains strive for the honour of being most hospitable to stay ahead in the competition as well as please their customers.
+The seeds were sown in ancient times that led to a monumental rise in the hospitality services offered today.